Jason-Staats/ill-cry-in-another-walk-in/README.md

   falling back sharply, behavior not captured by models trained on pre-2025 data.
 - The series shows negligible seasonal structure, in contrast to the strong summer employment peaks observed in the same sector.
-- January through May 2026 quit rates ranged from 4.0% to 4.7%, all falling within the ARIMA 80% confidence interval.
+- January through June 2026 quit rates ranged from 4.0% to 4.7%, all falling within the ARIMA 80% confidence interval.
 The model's persistence forecast captures the general level but has consistently understated month-to-month variability.
 The forecast remains appropriately calibrated to the actual volatility observed in recent years.
+- In June 2026, accommodation and food services employment rose to 12.64 million, adding 74,600 jobs from May, while quit rates simultaneously increased to 4.5%.
+The concurrent rise in both employment and voluntary separations suggests a labor market where job availability and worker confidence are supporting both hiring and exits, consistent with the employment recovery documented in the companion analysis.

 ## Tools and Libraries
 - **Python** -- pandas, numpy, statsmodels, scikit-learn, plotly, seaborn